 “Well, the logo of the Foundation is an owl.
-And this is the symbol the Ministry of Education in Greece uses in every (textbook), so that’s definitely something I carry with me,” he says.
+And this is the symbol the Ministry of Education in Greece uses in every [textbook], so that’s definitely something I carry with me,” he said.

 Fountoulakis has also dedicated his work to the memory of his brother, Yiannis Fountoulakis, who passed away in May of 2017.
 He describes his brother as having been very happy that he was going back to Zanzibar to see how he could help at the beginning of the project, and his brother continues to inspire him to this day.

 “I just thought the best way to overcome this depression is by [making] a promise to [make] him proud with my actions, and so I dedicated this project to his memory,” Fountoulakis clarified.
 “And I asked him to spread his light because he was an angel on Earth…I just can’t describe how good he was.”